Macschrauber/Macschrauber-s-Rom-Dump/README.md

 ### If you require assistance with a damaged boot rom, feel free to contact me in English or German at ```macschrauber@gmx.de```
 ### Also I can upgrade Mac Pro 4,1 (2009) firmwares properly to Mac Pro 5,1 (2010-2012).
+### As well as upgrading the firmware of an Xserve 3,1 to Mac Pro 5,1 with keeping the Xserve board and system serials
 (The Netkas tool or the underlying processes don't work anymore.)
 <br><br>